- Service & Repair

-Cadillac's Escalade Hybrid uses GM's 2-Mode Hybrid system to reduce fuel consumption yet retain the traditional capabilities of a full-size SUV.
+Cadillac's eight-seat Escalade Hybrid uses GM's 2-Mode Hybrid system to reduce fuel consumption yet retain the traditional capabilities of a full-size SUV.
 It's available in rear- or four-wheel-drive form, and its hybrid system works with a 6.0-liter V-8 gasoline engine.
 Primary competitors include the related Chevrolet Tahoe Hybrid and GMC Yukon Hybrid.
-Trim levels include the well-equipped base Escalade Hybrid and loaded Platinum model.

 The overall shape of the Escalade Hybrid differs little from its conventional counterpart, but Cadillac has added hybrid badges to the front fenders, C-pillars and liftgate.
 With all that extra trim work, there won't be any question in the minds of passers-by as to what type of vehicle you're driving.
 Exterior features include:

 The cabin is largely the same as a regular Escalade's, but there are a few hybrid-specific features.
 The Escalade Hybrid's instrument cluster gains an additional gauge that monitors the efficiency of the vehicle, and the instrument panel gets some hybrid graphics, too.
 The standard navigation system screen can display a graphical representation of the hybrid system and its operation.
 Interior features include:

 The 2-Mode Hybrid system allows the Escalade Hybrid to accelerate from a stop and cruise at slow speeds on electric power alone.
 When more power is needed, the gas engine will kick on to provide supplementary power.
 Like most hybrids, the Escalade Hybrid captures energy during braking and stores it in the hybrid battery pack for later use.
 Free scheduled maintenance for four years or 50,000 miles is included.
 Mechanical features include:

 Select up to three models to compare with the 2012 Cadillac Escalade Hybrid.